ryukau/VSTPlugins/docs/manual/LatticeReverb/LatticeReverb_en.md

     Useful to change the brightness of reverb.

 ## Change Log
+- 0.1.10
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.9
   - Added custom font options for `style.json`.
 - 0.1.8